DecLearn/declearn/docs/devs-guide/benchmarks.md

 OUTPUT=profiles/baseline-torch.json ./tools/pyspy.sh --backend torch --n-clients 5
 ```

+The `'.[torch,tensorflow,websockets]'` extras pull in the workload deps;
+the surrounding CUDA-specific commands are only what the CI's GPUs need,
+and you adapt or drop them for whatever you are running on.
+The editable
-The editable (`-e`) install links the live source tree, so the next
+(`-e`) install links the live source tree, so the next `git checkout`
-`git checkout` updates the installed declearn automatically.
-Reinstall
+updates the installed declearn automatically.
+Reinstall only if the
-only if the dependencies in `pyproject.toml` actually change between the
+dependencies in `pyproject.toml` actually change between the two refs.
-two refs.

 Then the slow ref: